-All staff have a list of contacts and a quick guide on how to refer to social care and access the Leicestershire and Rutland Safeguarding Children Partnership.
+All staff have access to a list of contacts and a quick guide on how to refer to social care and access the Leicestershire and Rutland Safeguarding Children Partnership.

-All staff know what to do if a child is raising concerns or makes a disclosure of abuse and/or neglect.
-Staff will maintain appropriate confidentiality whilst liaising with the DLS and children's social care.
+All staff know what to do if a child is raising concerns or makes a disclosure of abuse, neglect and/or exploitation.
+Staff will maintain appropriate confidentiality whilst liaising with the DSL and children's social care.
 Staff will never promise a child that they will not tell anyone about a disclosure or allegation, recognising this may not be in the best interest of the child.